NEW ART, NEW ARTISTS MENTORING PROGRAM

 Participation Rules & Policies

-The Ann Arbor Street Art Fair is a nationally recognized fine art fair that is highly selective.
-Participating artists’ booths will be visited periodically throughout the fair by the Jury Advisory Board to ensure compliance with the rules.
+The Ann Arbor Street Art Fair, the Original, is a highly selective fine art fair.
+Participating artists’ booths will be visited periodically throughout the fair by the Jury Advisory Board or staff to ensure compliance with the rules.
 Artists will be required to remove all work that is not in compliance.
+Persistent and/or major violation of the rules may result in expulsion from the Fair and ineligibility for future fairs.

-1. All work must be original, handcrafted work which complies with the media definitions listed below.
-One of a kind work is preferred and encouraged.
+1) All work must be original, handcrafted work which complies with the media definitions listed in this prospectus.

-7. Artists must be present with their work for the entire four days of the Fair.
+8) Artists must be present with their work for the entire four days of the Fair.
+If the work is collaborative, each collaborator must be present.
 All artists must check in at Registration upon arrival.
 Photo ID is required.

-Mixed Media: 2D work which combines materials from two or more categories in one piece.
+2D Mixed Media: Two-dimensional work which combines materials from two or more mediums in one piece.

 Clay: Original clay and porcelain work, functional or sculptural.

 Digital Art: Includes any original work in which the original image, or the manipulation of other source material, was executed by the artist using the computer.
+(Digital photo editing within the confines of what could be done in the darkroom is allowed in the photography category.)
 Work must be in editions, signed and numbered, on archival papers, inks, and emulsions.

 Drawing: Work created using dry media including chalk, charcoal, pastels, pencil, wax, crayons, etc. or from a fluid medium of inks and washes applied by pen/brush.

-Fiber: Includes leather, baskets, dolls, paper, and wearable art.
+Fiber: Includes leather, baskets, dolls, paper, wearable and non-wearable.
 No machine-tooled, machine-screen printing or other forms of mass production are accepted.
 Factory-produced wearable items, regardless of additional modification or enhancement by the artists, are not accepted.

 Glass: Functional and sculptural work is accepted.
 Kiln forming, blowing, molding or casting, as well as all cold working processes are permitted.